pietrobondioli/algorithms/README.md

         return -1;
     }

-    public bool Contains(T item)
+    // Returns true if the list contains the specified item public bool Contains(T item)
     {
         return IndexOf(item) != -1;
     }

-    public void Clear()
+    // Removes all items from the list public void Clear()
     {
         _items = new T[0];
         Count = 0;
     }

-    public T this[int index]
+    // Indexer to access items by index public T this[int index]
     {
         get
         {
-            if (index < 0 || index >= Count)
+            // Check if the index is out of range if (index < 0 || index >= Count)
             {
                 throw new IndexOutOfRangeException();